Millennium & Copthorne Hotels: History

-The group's origins date to the early 1970s, when Singapore billionaire Kwek Leng Beng opened the King's Hotel through the Hong Leong Group, the parent company of City Developments Limited (CDL).
+The company traces its origins to the Hong Leong Group, founded by Kwek Hong Png in 1941.
+The group's entry into the hospitality industry began in 1970 with the opening of King's Hotel in Singapore, now known as Copthorne King's Hotel.
+In 1972, Hong Leong Group acquired a controlling interest in City Developments Limited (CDL), which went on to establish Millennium Hotels and Resorts in 1995, following CDL's acquisition of the Copthorne Hotels chain.

 In 1989, CDL Hotels International, which now owned six hotels in Asia, was listed on the Hong Kong Stock Exchange.
 In 1993, CDL made its first move outside Asia, purchasing the 548-room Gloucester Hotel and The Bailey's Hotel, both in London.
 In the same year CDL took control of a 13-hotel chain in New Zealand.
+It also started constructing The Heritage Hotel in Pasay City, Metro Manila, Philippines on the same year.

 In 1994, CDL entered the US market, purchasing The Millennium Hilton and the Macklowe Hotel, both in New York.

-In 1995, CDL Hotels acquired Copthorne Hotels for £219 million.
+In 1995, CDL Hotels acquired the Copthorne Hotels consisting of the Novotel Orchid Inn, the King's Hotel and the Harbour View Hotel, for £219 million.
 British Caledonian Airways had acquired the Copthorne Hotel at Copthorne, West Sussex, near Gatwick in 1972 and later launched the Copthorne Hotels brand in 1985.
+The three Copthorne Hotels owned by CDL Hotels were renamed the Copthorne Orchid Hotel, the Copthorne King's Hotel and Copthorne Harbour View Hotel respectively.

 CDL merged the two chains into Millennium & Copthorne Hotels.
 In 1996, the chain was listed on the London Stock Exchange.